Voter Eligibility

 Register through a 3rd Party

 In addition to your town office, you can register in person through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.
-But remember, voter registration applications must be received by your town clerk fiftee days prior to Election Day.
+But remember, voter registration applications must be received by your town clerk fifteen days prior to Election Day.

 Click here for complete information on voting in Maine from the Secretary of State.